Love Again (Dua Lipa song)

-"Love Again" is a song by English-Albanian singer Dua Lipa from her second studio album, Future Nostalgia (2020).
+"Love Again" is a song by English singer Dua Lipa from her second studio album, Future Nostalgia (2020).
 The song was written by Lipa alongside Clarence Coffee Jr., Chelcee Grimes and its producer Koz.
 They wrote the song based on the concept of manifesting positive things into one's life and Lipa later described it as her favourite song on the album.
-It was sent for radio airplay in France on 11 March 2021 as the sixth and final single from Future Nostalgia before being released for digital download and streaming on 4 June globally.
-It is a classic-sounding dance-pop, disco and electropop song with a 21st century nu-disco production that includes disco beats and 1970s-styled disco strings.
+It was sent for radio airplay in France on 11 March 2021 as the seventh and final single from Future Nostalgia before being released for digital download and streaming on 4 June globally.
+It is a classic-sounding dance-pop, disco and electropop song with a 21st-century nu-disco production that includes disco beats and 1970s-styled disco strings.
 The song samples "My Woman" by Al Bowlly with Lew Stone and His Monseigneur Band, using it for several aspects, thus Bing Crosby, Max Wartell and Irving Wallman are also credited as writers.
 The lyrics explore themes of heartbreak and personal growth, seeing Lipa falling in love again with a new lover following a rough split.